Bonkeybee/CrossChat/README.md

 `addon_path` your absolute path to the World of Warcraft interface addons folder

-`guild_chat_log_file` your absolute path to your World of Warcraft realm saved variables folder
+`guild_chat_log_file` your absolute path to your World of Warcraft realm saved variables folder for GuildChatLogger

+`officer_chat_log_file` your absolute path to your World of Warcraft realm saved variables folder for OfficerChatLogger

 `password` your World of Warcraft password